 If you don’t have a great Twitter following, Facebook following or a mailing list – then you need to cast people who do.

-I’ll repeat again… Cast popular YouTube stars to act in your movie.
+I’ll repeat again… Cast popular YouTube and social media stars to act in your movie.
 And if you can’t reach them, at least hire actors who are active in social media.
 (When I was at Chill, we did this with a movie called Camp Takota.
 The results were amazing!)

 Partner with people (bloggers, et al) who have built a mailing list in your desired niche market.